As a patient, you have the right to:

 Infection prevention is taken very seriously.

-It is ok to ask – If you have any worries or concerns during your time in hospital, please speak to the nurse looking after you or the nurse in charge.
+It is ok to ask – If you have any worries or concerns during your time in the health facility, please speak to the nurse looking after you or the nurse in charge.

 Falling hurts, and it often causes injuries.
-Injuries from falls can make people stay in hospital longer or need to move to aged residential care.
+Injuries from falls can make people stay in the facility longer or need to move to aged residential care.

 To stay safe from falls, patients can:

 If you lie or sit in the same position for too long, you can quickly develop pressure ulcers or bedsores.